 It wasn’t long before it was time for a new type of adventure.
 Heidi and her partner decided to move back to Australia, get married, and have a family.
 Landing in Byron Bay, Heidi began to ponder her next career move.

-Navigating the challenges of getting a new business off the ground with the help of Invoice2go
+Navigating the challenges of getting a new business off the ground

 Establishing herself as a celebrant wasn’t easy.
 She recalled, “I knew nothing about running a small business and had to learn everything from scratch.
 Also, Byron Bay is a wedding destination where many want to elope or get married.
 There are around 200 celebrants just in our postcode here!”